RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 - A KL-Best loss was included in training as well, which penalized the model for diverging from the best model observed so far.

+### Thanks
+- Zach Fox, for ideas related to WordleBot's architecture/training and the revision of this page.
+- My girlfriend, who is my daily Wordle buddy :)

 [LinkedIn](https://www.linkedin.com/in/rylie-weaver/) | [Email](mailto:rylieweaver9@gmail.com) | [GitHub](https://github.com/RylieWeaver)  |  [Try WordleBot](https://huggingface.co/spaces/RylieWeaver/WordleBot)  |  [WordleBot Source Code](https://github.com/RylieWeaver/WordleBot)